proflamyt/AFEX-Assesment/README.md

-# Activate Using Docker Compose
+# Or Activate Using Docker Compose

 ```
 docker-compose up -d